PavanRangani/docs/docs/prd/tasks/task-instance.md

 - The due date will not be removed when the status Changes to blocked.

 **Resync template**
-- When user opens the multi-step task edit dialog having template, shows `Resync` action.
+- When the user opens the multi-step task edit dialog having a template, shows the `Resync` action.
-- On click of this action, system shows the confirmation dialog with proper message about template latest sub-tasks and RACI role will be added to the task.
+- On click of this action, the system shows the confirmation dialog with a proper message about the template's latest sub-tasks and the RACI role will be added to the task.
-  - On confirmation, existing sub-tasks and RACI roles of the task will be removed and latest sub-tasks and RACI roles of the template will be added.
+  - On confirmation, existing sub-tasks and RACI roles of the task will be removed and the latest sub-tasks and RACI roles of the template will be added.
 - Resync action doesn’t have any relation with `Frequency`, `Section`, `Family`, `Template Name`.
+- If no any sub-task of a template is changed and a user clicks on the Resync button, the due date of the sub-tasks is removed.

 ### UI Rule
 - Mockup of Normal task [see this](https://drive.google.com/file/d/1j-wKyQjnBKKD1HAVMEhNdH7rnZyU4Xwx/view)
-- Mockup of multi-step task having template [See this](https://drive.google.com/file/d/1yGjeuXZofeWZShBWq5sSUGAFb1KUD2rI/view?usp=share_link)
+- Mockup of a multi-step task having template [See this](https://drive.google.com/file/d/1yGjeuXZofeWZShBWq5sSUGAFb1KUD2rI/view?usp=share_link)
 - Mockup of resync confirmation dialog [See this](https://drive.google.com/file/d/1PnQ5OcKwWnodsk4OQ3XVFY0Fzpdrb7s_/view?usp=share_link)
 - [Confirmation dialog on template change](https://drive.google.com/file/d/1IIlwEhwbXdH0zBCS49eA2Dmx59ZQO8b7/view?usp=share_link)